 The fiftieth anniversary of the first Earth Day of 1970 will be in 2020.
 As environmentalism has gone mainstream during that half-century, it has forgotten its early focus and shifted toward green capitalism.
 Nowhere is this more apparent than abandonment of the slogan popular during the early Earth Days: “Reduce, Reuse, Recycle.”
 The unspoken motto […]

 This blog is also available in French, Spanish, Russian, Greek, Turkish and Italian.
 For those who care about peace, equality and the future of the planet, the global political swing to the right over the past few years is deeply worrying.
 It has us asking ourselves, how did this happen?
-How did populism turn into such a divisive and destructive force?
-How did authoritarianism take over the political […]
+How did populism turn into […]

 What does genuine economic progress look like?
 The orthodox answer is that a bigger economy is always better, but this idea is increasingly strained by the knowledge that, on a finite planet, the economy can’t grow for ever.
 But what is a steady-state economy?
 Why it is it desirable or necessary?
 And what would it […]